You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 Do Guinea Pigs Love Brussel Sprouts?

-However, if your guinea pig is not thrilled with this vegetable, it’s okay.
+Most guinea pigs love Brussel sprouts.
+If your guinea pig isn’t thrilled with this vegetable, that’s okay.

 Can Guinea Pigs Eat Brussel Sprout Stalks?

-Yes, guinea pigs can also eat Brussel sprout stalks but also in moderation because Brussel sprout stems contain lots of fiber.
+Yep.
+Guinea pigs can eat Brussel sprout stalks, but also in moderation because the stems contain lots of fiber.

-Although fiber is important, when consuming too much fiber found in vegetables, a guinea pig can suffer from digestion problems, diarrhea, and loose stool.
+Although fiber is important, consuming too much can cause digestion problems, diarrhea, and loose stool.

-Also, wash them thoroughly before feeding your guinea pigs with this part of the vegetable.
+Wash them thoroughly before feeding your guinea pigs.

 Can Guinea Pigs Eat Brussel Sprout Leaves?

-However, the leaves of Brussel sprouts are rich in calcium, which is not a good thing for your guinea pig.
+The leaves are rich in calcium though, which isn’t a good thing for your guinea pig in large amounts.

-So when challenged with the decision to feed your guinea pigs the tops of Brussel sprout, don’t hesitate!
+The tip of the stalk is also delicious for them.
+When deciding whether to feed your guinea pigs the tops of Brussel sprouts, don’t hesitate.

-While the tops of the stalk are delicious, they are also beneficial to them because of their nutritional value.
+The tops are both delicious and beneficial because of their nutritional value.

 Can Guinea Pigs Eat Cooked Brussel Sprouts?

-No, your guinea pigs should never have the opportunity to eat any type of cooked, baked, fried, or in any other way processed food.
+Nope.
+Your guinea pigs should never eat any type of cooked, baked, fried, or otherwise processed food.

-Guinea pigs can only eat fresh and raw fruits and vegetables!
+Guinea pigs can only eat fresh, raw fruits and vegetables.

 Are There Risks of Feeding Brussel Sprouts to Guinea Pigs?